 Blueberry tea cannot be absent from any diabetes diet.
 Place a spoon of crushed leaves in 250 ml of boiling water.
 Cover for 15 minutes and squeeze.
 Consume 2-4 cups a day.
 May also be used and macerated: place two teaspoons of ground Blueberries in 250 ml water for 12 hours, then squeeze.

 Tea of walnut leaves: leaves contain tannin, volatile oils, bitter principles, flavonoids and vitamin C. Preparation: infuse 1-2 teaspoons to 200 ml of water or concentrate infusion from 2-3 tablespoons to 200 ml of water.
 Drink 2-3 cups a day.
 Tea is an excellent antidiabetic, with a sharp drop in blood sugar.

 Antidiabetic tea - a box of antidiabetic tea (found in all herbal stores) contains a mixture of walnut leaves, lobster leaves, cranberry leaves with branches, seedless bean clusters, peppermint and dandelion grass.
 It is used as an adjunct in the treatment of diabetes.
 Preparation: Infusion of 2 g of the mixture into 250 ml of boiling water.
 Take 2-3 cups a day, unsweetened or sweetened with saccharin.

-Tea cranberry leaves: 1g infusion (1 teaspoon of tea = about 0.6g of tea product).
-Add to a cup (200ml) with boiling water.
-Cover and let 10-15 min.
+Tea of cranberry leaves: 1g of leaves (1 teaspoon of tea) added to a cup (200ml) with boiling water.
+Cover and let it infuse for 10-15 min.
 The recommended dose is 1 cup of 200 ml infusion administered 2-3 times a day.
 Tea is served as warm as possible after preparation.